rust-lang/rfcs/text/0000-target-tier-policy.md

 - The target must build and pass tests reliably in CI.
 - Building the target and running the testsuite for the target must not take substantially longer than other targets.
-- If running the testsuite requires additional infrastructure (such as systems running the target), the target development team shall arrange to provide such resources to the Rust project, to the satisfaction and approval of the Rust infrastructure team.
+- If running the testsuite requires additional infrastructure (such as physical systems running the target), the target development team must arrange to provide such resources to the Rust project, to the satisfaction and approval of the Rust infrastructure team.
 - Tier 1 targets must provide documentation for the Rust community for how to build and run tests for the target, using emulation if possible, or dedicated hardware if necessary.